-The role of the private sector in most areas of the economy, and in particular the energy industry, has been substantially enhanced over the last decade.
-From a regional standpoint, a majority of the basic infrastructure, including natural gas reserves, pipelines, gas distribution assets, power generation and power distribution assets, is under private sector control.
+In most economic areas, the role of the private sector, particular in the energy industry, has been substantially enhanced over the last decade.
+From a regional standpoint, a majority of the basic infrastructure, including natural gas reserves, pipelines, gas distribution assets, power generation and power distribution assets, is now under private sector control.
 In addition, there is an increasingly free flow of products and services across borders within the Southern Cone.
-This policy shift towards private sector involvement and free trade provides for the first time an environment of commercial viability and financial creditworthiness required by lenders in order to provide funding for the significant infrastructure investments required in the region.
+This policy shift towards private sector involvement and free trade provides, for the first time, the environment of commercial viability and financial creditworthiness required by investors and lenders to provide funding for the significant infrastructure investments in the region.

 The energy markets of these countries are among the fastest growing in the world.
-Major gas reserves have been discovered in Argentina, Bolivia and Peru.
-There have been significant recent additional gas discoveries in Bolivia by producers, including TotalFina-Elf and Petrobrás.
+Major gas reserves have been discovered in Argentina, Bolivia and Peru, and proven, probable and possible gas reserves in these countries were estimated at over 3.4 Bcm in January 2000.

-In Brazil, a new round of exploration is taking place that is widely expected to discover substantial new onshore and offshore gas reserves.
-Brazil’s gas reserves are currently estimated at 410 Bcm.
-The timing required for the commercial development of additional Brazilian gas reserves is approximately five to ten years, and as a result, Brazil is expected to rely on imports for the foreseeable future.
+In Brazil, a new round of exploration is taking place that is widely expected to result in the discovery of substantial new onshore and offshore gas reserves.
+Brazil’s gas reserves are currently estimated at about 400 Bcm.
+The commercial development of additional Brazilian gas reserves should take approximately five to ten years.
+As a result, Brazil is expected to rely heavily on imports for the foreseeable future.

-On the demand side, while Argentina has a highly developed natural gas transmission and distribution system, the gas markets of other countries shown in the chart below, especially Brazil, are at earlier stages of development, with natural gas representing a relatively small share of their primary energy consumption.
+On the demand side, while Argentina has a highly developed natural gas transmission and distribution system, the gas markets of other countries in the Southern Cone, especially Brazil, are at earlier stages of development, with natural gas representing a relatively small share of their primary energy consumption.
+The chart below demonstrates the low market penetration of natural gas in Brazil relative to other countries.

 Natural Gas Share in Primary Energy Consumption